 To give any type of meat that is going to be deep fried or grilled an added flavor boost, I highly recommend grating in fresh garlic, onion, and ginger to marinate the meat in.
 If you have a small food processor it may be a bit easier to blitz it all together but using hand grater is a lot easier to clean and it is more convenient.
-The grated aromatics also gives the meat extra substance for the corn starch to stick which makes crispier bite-sized pork when you are deep frying it.
+The grated aromatics also gives the meat extra substance for the potato starch to stick which makes crispier bite-sized pork when you are deep frying it.